arassec/igor/igor-plugin-core/src/main/resources/doc/add-data-action.md

 Parameter | Description
 ---|:---|
 Json | The JSON to add to the data item.
 The configured JSON must not be an array!
-Num threads | The number of threads this action should be executed with.

 ## Examples